Updated: 21 June 2016

 - Enjoy Woolf’s own words about her favorite big city in The London Scene.
 Snowbooks published the illustrated hardback edition, complete with all six of Woolf’s original essays, in 2004.

-At first glance, Woolfians appear to be notoriously low-tech.
+At first glance, Woolfians appear notoriously low-tech.
 But Todd Kuchta, assistant professor of English at Western Michigan University, brought a welcome high-tech element to the 17th Annual International Conference on Virginia Woolf.

 His conference presentation, “Teaching Mrs. Dalloway’s London in Virtual Reality,” showed off the virtual reality version of Woolf’s London that he created as a teaching and learning aid.
 Students, teachers and common readers can follow Woolf through London on his site.